"Any man can be a father but it takes someone special to be a Dad." -- Anne Geddes

 as a father.

-Now, to honor the contribution of Fathers, let's consider some recent research findings that may surprise you.
+to honor the contribution of Fathers, let's consider some research findings that may surprise you.
 Did you know that:

-- Children whose fathers are highly involved with them in a positive way do better in school, demonstrate better psychological well-being and lower levels
+- Children whose fathers are highly involved with them in a positive way do better in school, demonstrate better psychological well-being, are less likely

 - Kids who feel they have good relationships with their fathers are less likely to use drugs.
 (3)